941design/podsink/SPECIFICATION.md

 - Press `u` to unsubscribe directly (stays in list view)
 - Press `Esc` or `q` to exit search mode
 - Subscribed podcasts are shown in green with a `[subscribed]` suffix
+- The `list subscriptions` view shares the same layout, showing only subscribed podcasts with episode counts in the subtitle

 **Details View:**
 - Displays full podcast information including description